adamgosine/realtime-sensor-dashboard/README.md

-# Real-Time ESP32 Sensor Dashboard (High-Speed 100 FPS Visualization)
+# Real-Time ESP32 Sensor Dashboard (100FPS Visualization)

 A real-time control system demonstrating embedded sensor acquisition, WiFi TCP streaming, and high-frequency desktop visualization.
 The ESP32 collects sensor readings (LDR + Joystick), computes an error signal, drives a servo, and streams telemetry to a Python dashboard built with PyQtGraph.